JakubUlicny/Ulicny_MG_HW1_IceHockey/README.md

-Ice Hockey is the best sport to watch.
+Football is the best sport to watch.
 If you don't understand then go away.
 Just kidding, you can stay and you will see that I am right.

 ###########################################################################